chouzar/chip/guides/general-use-cases.md

 Other libraries in the erlang ecosystem like [registry](https://hexdocs.pm/elixir/Kernel.html), [pg](https://www.erlang.org/doc/apps/kernel/pg.html) and [syn](https://github.com/ostinelli/syn) can serve the purpose of storing configuration along processess.

 Chip may not be well suited for this purpose as it can only store subjects of a single message type.
 If you need to reference subjects with different message types you may look at the [singularity](https://hexdocs.pm/singularity/) library.

+# More specific examples

-Also check the the [wrapping up chip Guideline](wrapping-up-chip.html) for how you may re-purpose a registry for this.
+Check the [wrapping up chip Guideline](wrapping-up-chip.html) for examples on how to re-purpose chip to your own specific use-cases.